gerald-lindsly/rmongodb/README.md

 This is an R extension supporting access to MongoDB.

-After cloning the repo, drop [mongo-c-driver](http://github.com/mongodb/mongo-c-driver)'s src directory into rmongodb/rmongodb/src
+After cloning the repo,
+drop [mongo-c-driver](http://github.com/mongodb/mongo-c-driver)'s src directory into rmongodb/rmongodb/src.
+Alternately, unpack mongo-c-driver-src.zip into rmongodb/

 The driver is installed into R with: